 Traditional Vertical Garden Systems

 As the name suggests, traditional vertical gardening systems use soil and compost as the medium for growing plants.
-While most of these systems include some sort of nutrient additive for the plants, they have the added benefit of allowing you to cut down on the amount of waste you produce by using organic waste as a compost agent.
+While most of these systems include some sort of nutrient additive for the plants, they have the added benefit of allowing you to cut down on the amount of waste you produce by using organic waste as a composting agent.

 While each particular example is different, most of them have a way to place compost in the tower and have a way to distribute the nutrients up through the soil to each plant.

 Perhaps one of the most important considerations when installing a soil-based vertical garden system is what type of soil to use.
 Generally speaking, each type of tower or system will likely have its own soil that it sells with the system, but you can usually just use a good-quality garden soil mix from your local garden supply store.
-You also need to make sure your soil has sufficient nutrients, unless you plan to add compost or a nutrient mix to your soil when you plant.
+You also need to make sure your soil has sufficient nutrients unless you plan to add compost or a nutrient mix to your soil when you plant.

-The benefits of soil-based systems are that they’re generally less expensive than the hydroponic and aeroponic systems, and they allow you to use compost you generate yourself to give nutrients to the plants.
+The benefits of soil-based systems are that they’re generally less expensive than the hydroponic and aeroponic systems, and they allow you to use the compost you generate yourself to give nutrients to the plants.

 However, they can be much larger in size and therefore need to be outside, and they often need a lot of extra accessories to be able to function properly.
 They are much simpler than a more traditional garden plot, so they’re very beginner friendly and can be fun for children to help with.